-In the reporting year, expenses from impaired recoverability amounted to \notin 9 million (4).
-At the end of the reporting period, the residual carrying amount of inventories that were written down amounted to \notin 12 million (8).
+In the reporting year, expenses from impaired recoverability amounted to \in 9 million (4).
+At the end of the reporting period, the residual carrying amount of inventories that were written down amounted to \in 12 million (8).

 20 Trade receivables